 Since 2009, only a very small number of cases have reported synthetic cannabinoids as their main problem drug in the TDI data.
-In 2020, 37 cases reported a synthetic cannabinoid as a main problem drug, a decrease compared with the 53 cases reported in 2019.
+These numbers fluctuate over the years, but the small numbers make interpretation of trends impossible.
+In 2021, 42 cases reported a synthetic cannabinoid as a main problem drug, an increase compared with the 37 cases reported in 2020.
 It should be noted that the types of new psychoactive substances (NPS) used by clients presenting to treatment are self-reported, and the actual drugs are rarely tested by centres, so it is not possible to say with certainty that the problem drug reported was definitely a synthetic cannabinoid.
 The type of NPS was not specified in a proportion of NPS cases recorded in the TDI data, and so the true number of synthetic cannabinoid users may be under- or overestimated.
-The 37 cases reported in 2020 are not included in the analysis of problem cannabis use in Section A - T1.2.2.
+The 42 cases reported in 2021 are not included in the analysis of problem cannabis use in Section A - T1.2.2.
 See also Sections T1.3 and T2.1 of the Treatment workbook.